 - In a small bowl combine 3 tablespoons of sugar and cinnamon.
 Set aside.

-- Cut butter into chunks and place in a cast iron skillet,or oven proof pan.
-Place in oven and let melt for 3 minutes.
-Remove and add brown sugar to the butter.
+- Cut butter into chunks and place in a cast iron skillet or oven proof pan.
+Place in the oven and let melt for about 3 minutes.
+The butter should be melted but don't let it burn.
+Remove the skillet and stir the brown sugar into the butter.
 Spread apples on top and sprinkle with cinnamon sugar mixture.
-Place in the oven and cook for 10 minutes until apples are carmelized, stirring half way through.
+Place in the oven and cook for 10-15 minutes until the apples are caramelized, stirring half way through.

 Barbara’s Tips + Notes

-- Make sure you let the batter rest for at least 5 minutes and up to 20 minutes if you have time.
+- Let the batter rest: Let the batter rest for at least 5 minutes and up to 20 minutes if you have time.

-- This is delicious even without the apples.
+- Make it without apples: This pancake is delicious even without the apples.

-- If you aren’t using an iron skillet, it may take a little longer to cook.
+- Adjust for pan type: If you aren’t using an iron skillet, it may take a little longer to cook.